UniHD-CEG/camuy/README.md

 #### Run the matrix multiplication

 To multiplication process is started using the method `runMultiplication()`.
 This method requires the name of the weight matrix to be used in the multiplication as a parameter.
-Note: The MPU architecture in its current state can only process matrices where !((N > systolicArrayWidth) && (K <= systolicArrayHeight)).
+Note: The CAMUY architecture in its current state can only process matrices where !((N > systolicArrayWidth) && (K <= systolicArrayHeight)).

-#### Load the result matrix from the emulated MPU unified buffer
+#### Load the result matrix from the emulated CAMUY unified buffer

 After the matrix multiplication process has successfully finished, the result matrix can be retrieved from the emulated unified buffer using the method `loadResultMatrix()`.
-This method requires a pointer of the same datatype as used for the accumulator/result datatype of the emulated MPU, aswell as the number of elements to be loaded from the result matrix.
+This method requires a pointer of the same datatype as used for the accumulator/result datatype of the emulated CAMUY, aswell as the number of elements to be loaded from the result matrix.
 Example:

 ```cpp